 Principle 11: Dramatize Your Ideas

-Dramatizing your idea basically means having a good marketing for your product.
+Dramatizing your idea basically means having good marketing for your product.
 Simply stating the truth is not enough, you have to make it appealing.

 Principle 12: Throw Down a Challenge